YulesRules/Ultima-Online-Razor-Enhanced-Pathfinding/README.md

 ##Limitations
 Currently, the script does not support pathfinding in the Z (vertical) direction.
 Adding support for Z axis is listed as a future task.
 For now, the pathfinder operates only in the X and Y (horizontal) directions.

+Player housing is an issue, by default the script is set to avoid houses altogether though it will work inside a house provided there are no walls to navigate.
+It will move the character around any items on the floor like tables and furniture, though this also applies to entities you'd typically be able to navigate past. :(  - I can't figure out how to surface the data without making the script needlessly complicated.
+As is, it's designed to be plug and play.

 Also, note that the pathfinding script can only operate within a certain maximum distance (max_distance) and a maximum number of iterations (max_iterations).
 If the destination is too far, or if finding a path requires more iterations than the maximum allowed, the script may fail to find a path.